st3b1t/SatoshiVox/README.md

 ## Features

-- alert about new Block reads height, transaction count, mining-pool name
+- alert about new Block reads height, transactions count, mining-pool name
 - alert about Fees de/increase
+- alert about Watch-only Wallet(transactions, check amount)
 - alert about Memory/Disk critical usage
 - alert about dis/connected new peers (ip or Tor nickname)
 - alert about Whales transactions